RVgo4it/OpenWrt/README.md

 ## Reporting

-To view the datain your browser, append `/bandwidthd` to the IP address of your router to look something like this:
+To view the data in your browser, append `/bandwidthd` to the IP address of your router to look something like this:
 [http://192.168.1.1/bandwidthd](http://192.168.1.1/bandwidthd)

+You'll see a web page showing the image at the top of this page, as well as a chart below:

 ![bandwidthd-chart](./images/bandwidthd-chart.png)

+## Reporting scripts

-Note: The data for the charts does not come from the database.
+The data for the charts does not come from the database.
 So, after a power cycle, the charts will be missing older data.
-However, the attached script “bandwidth_used.sh” will query the database that contains all the data.
+However, `bandwidth_used.sh` in this repo will query the database that contains all the data.

 ```
 Syntax is: bandwidth_used.sh [arguments]